IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 ## 1:52.4 BasicAudit Overview

 ### 1:52.4.1 Concepts
-The BasicAudit implementation guide provides reusable AuditEvent patterns that can be used directly, or combined, or as derivation material for a more specific AuditEvent.
+This guide provides reusable AuditEvent patterns that can be used directly, or combined, or as derivation material for a more specific AuditEvent.

 ##### 1:52.4.1.1 Data access requests produce an AuditEvent